hc-tcg/hc-tcg/HOW-TO.md

 2. Push your code to github.
 The helpful hc tcg github actions will generate these images for you and make a commit with them.

+While developing your card, you can set `renderCardsDynamically: true` in `common/config/debug-config.js` to skip this step.

 # Adding a Status Effect

 Adding status effects is quite similar to cards.

+# TODO